 The 2007 stated personal objectives under the STI were based on a number of individual performance objectives for each employee, which included items such as distribution growth, maintenance of strong liquidity in the debt and equity capital markets, and execution of our growth strategies.
 The personal objectives were approved by the compensation committee for the CEO, and by the CEO for the other executive officers.
-The payout on the individual personal objectives ranged from 0% if the minimum level of performance was not achieved, 75% if the minimum level of performance was achieved, 100% if the target level of performance level falls between these percentages, payout will be determined by straight-line interpolation.
+The payout on the individual personal objectives ranged from 0% if the minimum level of performance was not achieved, 75% if the minimum level of performance was achieved, 100% if the target level of performance was achieved and 125% if the maximum level of performance was achieved.
+When the performance level falls between these percentages, payout will be determined by straight-line interpolation.
 For fiscal year 2007, the aggregate level of performance achieved by the executive officers on their personal objectives was 115%.